PABannier/sparseglm/README.md

 let coefficients = solver.solve(&dataset, &mut datafit, &penalty).unwrap();
 ```

-For widely-known models like Lasso, `sparseglm` already implements
+For the most well-known models like `Lasso` or `ElasticNet`, `sparseglm` already have off-the-shelf
-these estimators and offers an API à la `Scikit-Learn`.
+implementations.

 ```rust
 // Load some data and wrap them in a Dataset